I Get Paid To Spy On Cheating Husbands For A Living

-I’m always surprised when someone blatantly has sex in front of me.
+I’m always surprised when someone blatantly does the deed in front of me.

 I specialize in investigations involving relationships.